WinglessWhistle/ssd-bot-djs14/readme.md

 Right now our little bot is named Clippy.
 Yellow hasn't been seen for a few weeks, that's kinda sus bro.

+## How do I run it.

+- Clone this repository.
+- Install node.js v16 and above along with npm.
+- run `npm install` to install all the dependences for the bot.
+- Add the token environment variable `BOT_TOKEN` with your token.
+Alternatively use the `.env` file.
+- Run the bot with `npm run start`.